 The CONTRACTOR shall maintain a separate set of full-size contract drawings, marked up in red, to indicate the daily, as-built conditions.
-These drawings shall be updated daily, dated daily and shall be maintained at or near the site at all times until completion of the Work.
-The drawings shall also indicate the number of placed boulders each day and their location.
+These drawings shall be updated daily, dated daily and shall be maintained at the construction site at all times until completion of the Work.
+The drawings shall be provided to the ENGINEER with each pay request, to indicate in progress as-built conditions.
+The drawings shall also indicate the portions of placed materials each day and their location.
 The drawings shall be available for review by the ENGINEER or COUNTY, or their respective representatives at all times.
 All variations from the contract drawings, for whatever reason including those occasioned by modifications, shall be indicated.
 These variations shall be shown in the same general detail utilized in the contract drawings.
 The marked-up drawings may be utilized for preparation of the as-built drawings, but may not be substituted for the as-built drawings.